 I strongly believe in honoring each person’s life experiences, familial and cultural context, and that resilient power and wisdom within.

-Skilled in providing individual adult therapy for a wide variety of challenges:
+Skilled in providing individual adult therapy for a wide variety of challenges including:

 - anxiety, fear, or having excessive worries